githuba11y/repo_the_second2/README2.md

 It contains no real content.

-All content (discussions, issues, PRs, projects, comments, etc) is dummy content for testing.
+Everything (discussions, issues, PRs, projects, comments, etc) is dummy content for testing.